9 Summer activities for the elderly

 Gardening

-For those living with dementia, spending time outside in the garden can regulate their body clock, helping them to sleep better and minimising sundowning symptoms.
+For those living with dementia, spending time outside in the garden can regulate their body clock and reduce sundowning symptoms.

-Gardening is an activity that allows people to do as much or as little as their health or cognition allows – small planters or window boxes are easy to maintain but still bring a lot of satisfaction, or you could make a day of it and get other family members involved too – helping with digging and other more strenuous tasks that your loved one may struggle with.
-Visiting a local garden centre, or choosing plants and flowers can also help start conversations and is a good way to stay socially active in the community too.
+Gardening is an activity that allows people to do as much or as little as their health or cognition allows – small planters or window boxes are easy to maintain but still bring a lot of satisfaction.
+Visiting a local garden centre and choosing plants and flowers can also help start conversations and is a good way to stay socially active in the community too.

 Vitamin D and the elderly

-Summer activities for the blind or hearing impaired
+Summer activities for the blind and hearing impaired

 Tactile crafts